 Amid the whirl of the holiday season, many are vaguely aware of the approach of the winter solstice, but how much do you really know about it?
-Whether you’re a fan of winter or just wish it would go away, here are 10 things to note—or even celebrate—about the solstice.
+Whether you’re a fan of winter or just wish it would go away, here are 25 things to note—or even celebrate—about the shortest day of the year.

 The date of the winter solstice varies from year to year, and can fall anywhere between December 20 and December 23, with the 21st or 22nd being the most common dates.
 The reason for this is because the tropical year—the time it takes for the sun to return to the same spot relative to Earth—is different from the calendar year.
 The next solstice occurring on December 20 will not happen until 2080, and the next December 23 solstice will not occur until 2303.